 Just 20 minutes up the road is Badwater Basin, a salt flat.
 Incredible how the salt has settled in such a vastly different form to Devil’s Golf Course yet is so close.
 Incredibly, in the same area is a place called Artists Pallets: which are small rocky mounds (small compared to mountains mind you), and in the right light show a multitude of different colours.
 The sun was setting after a big day in the car and we watched the sun go down over Artist’s Pallette and the rest of the valley.

 After dinner and the obligatory souvenir shopping we went back to our glorious campsite that we paid $14 for.
 It was essentially a patch of gravel and rocks.
-We had packed extraordinarily light for this trip so to say it was not the most comfortable night I’ve ever slept would be an understatement.
+We had packed extraordinarily light for this road trip through California so to say it was not the most comfortable night I’ve ever slept would be an understatement.
 The only bedding we had was a bunch of towels, which was great because then we had a choice: we could either use the towels to protect our backs from the rocks on the ground or for warmth from the intense, howling wind outside our tent.

 Setting up the tent in the wind is something I wouldn’t even wish on an enemy.
 At one point during the night when I was cold I grabbed the top layer of my makeshift mattress/towel and draped it over me.
 Ivy said that she woke up during the night and saw me on my stomach with the towel covering only one of my calves.
 Well at least part of me was warm.

 The following morning we woke up just as average as the previous in Vegas.
 We all woke up sore, wondering what the hell happened last night.
 To say it was windy would be an inderstatement.
 I was sleeping in the middle of a 4 man dome tent and the wind was blowing the side of the tent into my face.
 Thankfully it was only $14 a night between us.